thermseekr/eumesmo-io-24v16ch/README.md

 ## VERSION HISTORY

-V6.4 - 2026/09/09 - Ethernet connector moved inwards the PCB to eliminate interference with the PCB holder.
+V6.4 - 2026/09/22 - Ethernet connector and connection blocks moved inwards the PCB to eliminate interference with the PCB holder.
 Tracks between connector and LAN8710A rerouted for improved EMC.
-LEDs switched from white to emerald green.
+LEDs switched from white to ambar.

 V6.3 - 2026/07/02 - Added CPU health LED.